 Appointment

-A suspension decision-maker must be given a delegation to exercise the powers and functions in s.28 of the PS Act and regulation 3.10 of the PS Regulations.
+A suspension decision-maker must be given a delegation to exercise the powers and functions in s.28 of the PS Act and s.14 of the PS Regulations.
 These powers and functions can be delegated to a person outside the agency or outside the APS—however, delegation to an ‘outsider’ requires the prior written consent of the Commissioner (ss.78(7) and (8) of the PS Act).

 Considerations